gtheilman/RxWars/README.md

 ![Prices](https://github.com/gtheilman/RxWars/blob/master/media/streetPrices.png)

- The students playing the game are first oriented to the interface and gameplay.
+ I spend the first part of the exercise orienting the students to the interface and gameplay.
+ *  I usually recommend that the work in teams of three persons sitting in front of one laptop.
+The idea is to get them talking to each other about what's going on rather than just clicking buttons.
  *  When they borrow from the loan shark, interest accrues roughly every 30 seconds.
 They need to pay back their loans as quickly as possible.
+A message pops up every thirty seconds telling them about the interest and urging them to pay back the loan.
- *  The risk of being arrested buying drugs from pharmacies is random, but the likelihood is increased the more units they try to buy.
-Risk of arrest goes up dramatically once they exceed purchasing 100 units.
+ *  Being arrested buying drugs from pharmacies is random, but the risk is increased the more units they try to buy.
+Risk of arrest goes up dramatically once they try to purchase more than 100 units.
+The risk of arrest is displayed next to the number of tablets they are planning to buy.
  *  If arrested, the player loses whatever money they were trying to spend (and, of course, they don't get the drugs).
-They also are assessed "legal fees" to pay lawyers to keep them out of jail.
+They also are assessed "legal fees" to pay lawyers to keep their minions out of jail.
 The legal fees are proportional to the value of the transaction.
 If they were trying to buy 300 oxycodone tablets, the legal fees will be higher than if they were trying to buy 10 trazodone.
-If they don't have enough money to pay the legal feels, the amount needed is automatically borrowed from the loan shark.
+If they don't have enough money to pay the legal fees, the amount needed is automatically borrowed from the loan shark.
  *  The risk of selling on the street is constant (although it can be adjusted by the administrator).
 The thought is that if someone is selling to an undercover policeman, it doesn't really matter if they were trying to sell 10 pills or 100...they are still going to get arrested.
 But, as when buying, the legal fees that are assessed after being arrested for selling are proportional to the value of the transaction.
+Being busted when carrying out a big transaction carries a larger penalty than being busted when selling just a few tablets.
- *  Because of the relationships between size of transactions, risk of arrest and legal fees, students are strongly encouraged to "go slow" and keep their transactions small.
+ *  Because of the relationships between size of transactions, risk of arrest and legal fees, students are strongly encouraged to "go low, go slow" and keep their transactions small.
 Trying to make "big deals" with hundreds of tablets at a time is a sure way to get in deep with the loan shark.
  *  There is a 5 second 'lockout' period after each transaction.
 This is to encourage strategic thinking rather than simply pressing buttons as quickly as possible.
  *  Players can also "snitch" on other players.
 For a fee of $5,000, a player can arrange that the other player will be arrested during their next transaction.
 While the player who was "snitched on" gets a notice that their being arrested was the result of action by another player, they aren't told who did it.

 ![busted](https://raw.githubusercontent.com/gtheilman/RxWars/master/media/buySell3.png)